What You Need to Know About Microsoft 365 Copilot

 According to Microsoft, “Copilot is more than OpenAI’s ChatGPT embedded into Microsoft 365.
 It’s a sophisticated processing and orchestration engine working behind the scenes to combine the power of large language models (LLMs), including GPT-4, with the Microsoft 365 apps and your business data in the Microsoft Graph — now accessible to everyone through natural language.”

-Microsoft 365 Copilot is an AI-powered productivity tool that uses large language models (LLMs) and integrates your data with the Microsoft Graph and Microsoft 365 Apps.
+Copilot for Microsoft 365 is an AI-powered productivity tool that uses large language models (LLMs) and integrates your data with the Microsoft Graph and Microsoft 365 Apps.
 It works alongside popular Microsoft 365 Apps such as Word, Excel, PowerPoint, Outlook, Teams, and more.

-This summarized data can then be incorporated into emails for the team or included as slides in a presentation.
-It also includes footnotes to show where it sourced particular data.
+The Copilot responses can then be incorporated into emails or included as slides in a presentation.
+The possibilities are truly limitless.
+The report also contains footnotes showing where it sourced particular data.

 You will interact through prompts such as the following.